zengyan-97/Transformer-DST/README.md

 ```

 You can download Transformer-DST at 15-th epoch from [here](https://drive.google.com/file/d/19hGZGt33K-bz3bf6HaHKmLTsKMC2yp93/view?usp=sharing).
+(I will upload the model checkpoint on MultiWoz 2.0 later.)

 ## Reproducibility
 This code is based on open-source code of [SOM-DST](https://github.com/clovaai/som-dst) (Thanks!).
-We can reproduce our experimental results on a P100 GPU device using 42 as random seed.
+We can reproduce all of our experimental results on a P100 GPU device using 42 as random seed.
+(I only tried several seeds, and maybe you can get better results.)

 ## Citation